How do you explain colour to someone without sight?

 After spending so much time reading, researching, soul-searching, writing and revising, we’re now confident enough to hit publish.

-The Complete Guide to a Blissful Mind is probably one of our most important posts because bliss is such an important part of the K&J life manifesto.
+This guide to a blissful mind is probably one of our most important posts because bliss is such an important part of our manifesto.
 This will be constantly updated with relevant information, especially when new research comes up.

-It will also be a very long read so we recommend pinning one of our images in your Pinterest profile or bookmarking this page.
+It will also be a long and meaty read so we recommend pinning one of our images in your Pinterest profile or bookmarking this page.

 What You’ll Learn